Your Morning: Availability

-CTV's only affiliated station in Western Canada, CITL-DT Lloydminster, also broadcasts Your Morning on a tape delay from 6-9 AM MT.
+Until its closure, CTV's only affiliate in Western Canada, CITL-DT Lloydminster, broadcast Your Morning on a tape delay from 6-9 AM MT.

 Previously, as with Canada AM, the program was not broadcast on the western CTV O&O stations.
 It also did not air on three stations owned by Corus Entertainment which were affiliated with CTV from 2015 to 2018.